hyperjumptech/pranoto.ai/README.md

 ## API Demo Usage

-Use CURL or run the API url in browser:
+Use CURL, postman, or run the API url in browser:

 [http://localhost:3000/api/upload-example](http://localhost:3000/api/upload-example)

-Then see the result file in `public/audios/audio.mp3` and `public/texts/text.json`
+Wait for some time and check again to see the result file in `public/audios/audio.mp3` and `public/texts/audio.json`